-- 1. The chart represents 11,486 theft reports submitted to NCIC in 2013. - 2.
+- 1. The chart represents 11,625 theft reports submitted to NCIC in 2014. - 2.
 The inclusion of landscaping equipment-mainly commercial riding mowers-reduces the percentage of all other categories. - 3.
-The top five types of equipment account for 79% of all losses.
-In 2012, the top five represented 86% of all thefts. - 4.
+The top five types of equipment account for 78% of all losses.
+In 2013, the top five represented 79% of all thefts. - 4.
 "Tractor" is a broad category, including compact, utility, and agricultural tractors. - 5.
 More than 50 types of equipment make up the "All Other" category.
 They include graders, scrapers, wood chippers, and rollers.
 Unidentified construction and farm equipment represent the majority (more than 900) of the "All Other" category.

 - 1. Two key factors determine the type of equipment that thieves are most likely to steal: value and mobility.
 Value is the primary factor, except for items too large to move on a small trailer.
-For instance, large bulldozers are valuable but seldom stolen, as they are difficult to move. - 2.
+For instance, large excavators are valuable but seldom stolen, as they're difficult to move. - 2.
 Another factor to consider is the number of each type of equipment in circulation.
 For example, skid steer loaders account for more than 30 percent of new construction equipment sold in the United States in the last five years. - 3.
-Dozers and wheel loaders are the most valuable types of equipment in the top ten, but backhoes and skid steers are easier to transport.
+Dozers and wheel loaders are the most valuable types of equipment in the top ten, but backhoes and skid steers are easier to transport and are multi-functional on job sites.
 Therefore, the latter group represents a greater percentage of thefts. - 4.
 The types of high-value equipment reported stolen frequently are wheeled machines, such as wheel loaders.